goatonabicycle/make-things-move/README.md

 *There will soon be a cool automatic way to scaffold this*

 # todo:

 - Have all the different movements exist in the same space.
-(Currently there are 3 different things)
+(Currently there are 2 different things)

-- Have a way to switch between the different sub movements
+Parameters:
-- Have a way to change the speed of the animations
+- speed
-- Have a way to change the size of the animations
+- size
-- Have a way to change the color of the animations
+- colors
-- Have a way to change the direction of the animations
+- direction